pure-data/externals-howto/README.rst

       outlet_float(x->x_obj.ob_outlet, f);
     }

-The function ``outlet_float`` sends a floating-point-value (second argument) to the outlet that is specified by the first argument.
+Function ``outlet_float`` sends a floating point value (second argument) to the outlet specified by the first argument.

-We first store the counter in a floating point-buffer.
+We first store the counter in a floating point buffer.
 Afterwards the counter is incremented and not before that the buffer variable is sent to the outlet.

-What appears to be unnecessary on the first glance, makes sense after further inspection:
-The buffer variable has been realized as ``t_float``, since ``outlet_float`` expects a floating point-value and a typecast is inevitable.
+What appears to be unnecessary at first glance, makes sense after further inspection: the buffer variable has been declared as a ``t_float``, since ``outlet_float`` expects a floating point value and a typecast is inevitable.

-If the counter value was sent to the outlet before being incremented, this could result in an unwanted (though well defined) behaviour:
-If the counter-outlet directly triggered its own inlet, the counter-method would be called although the counter value was not yet incremented.
+If the counter value was sent to the outlet before being incremented, this could result in unwanted (though well defined) behaviour: if the counter outlet directly triggered its own inlet, the counter method would be called although the counter value was not yet incremented.
 Normally this is not what we want.

-The same (correct) result could of course be obtained with a single line, but this would obscure the *reentrant*-problem.
+The same (correct) result could of course be obtained with a single line, but this would obscure the *reentrant* problem.

 the code: counter
 -----------------